 - Undesignated camping is not allowed on lakes or lakeshores.

 - Toilets should be used if available.
-Otherwise, human waste should not be disposed within 100 yards of any water source and all paper burned or packed out.
+Otherwise, human waste should not be disposed within 100 yards of any water source and all paper must be packed out.

 Consider yourself lucky to see a black or grizzly bear.
 But remember...the wilderness is their home.
 Please be a well-mannered guest.
 Bears are usually shy; however, make no attempt to approach or startle them.
 They have been known to attack without warning.
 When hiking make some noise to alert them of your presence.
 Never offer food to bears and never get between a sow and cub.
 As bears have an excellent sense of smell, it is important to avoid the use of odorous food.
 Backcountry camping regulations require that food, cooking utensils, and food containers be suspended from the designated food hanging device at all times, except mealtimes.
 If needed, when not in a designated campground, suspend food and cooking utensils at least 10 feet above the ground and 4 feet from any tree trunk.
 In the absence of trees, store food and cooking gear in approved bear resistant food containers.
 Never leave food unattended.